|

 but there seems little doubt that both the scenic beauty and the

 ecological values of Mono Lake are imperiled.
-[FN2]
+[FN2] FN2 For discussion of the effect of

 diversions on the ecology of Mono Lake, see Young, The Troubled Waters